You want to bring your kids’ homeschool education to life and

 From our FAQs Page

 Yes, the Unit Program Tools are more economical.
-I know that’s a factor for most us.
-But in the long run, you’ll be the happiest and your homeschooling will get the best results if you get the program that matches the way you want to teach.
+I know that’s a factor for most of us.
+But in the long run, you’ll be the happiest, and your home education will get the best results if you get the program that matches the way you want to teach.

 You should choose the Daily Lesson Plans over our Unit Program Tools if this sounds like you: